-Event leaders will provide water, the official score sheet, and testing equipment.
+Event Leaders will provide water rocket launcher, water, score sheets, and timers.

 High score wins.
 Score will be determined by adding the time aloft of the 2 rockets in seconds (measured in tenths of seconds).

 – Be sure that the pressure bottle remains intact.
 Repeated testing and hard landings can damage your pressure bottle.
 Check it frequently for scratches and weak spots that may compromise the structural integrity, and replace the bottle as needed.